patriciadraut/liferay-docs/en/deployment/articles-dxp/08-lcs/05-using-lcs/06-lcs-servers.markdown

 [TOC levels=1-4]

 Clicking a server in the Dashboard or environment view takes you to the server view.
-Server view provides detailed information about a server, including statistics and performance metrics.
+Server view provides detailed information about a server.
 To protect your users' privacy, LCS doesn't gather, store, or analyze user data.

 Server view is segmented into six tabs:

-**Page Analytics:** Displays metrics on page views and load times.
+**Page Analytics:** This service has been disabled, if you enabled it earlier you can see here the past history for metrics on page views and load times.

-**Snapshot Metrics:** Displays application, JVM, and server metrics.
+**Snapshot Metrics:** This service has been disabled, if you enabled it earlier you can see here the past history for application, JVM, and server metrics.

-**Fix Packs:** Displays the server's available and installed fix packs.
+**Fix Packs:** This service has been disabled, if you enabled it earlier you can see here the past history for the server's available and installed fix packs.

-**Portal Properties:** Displays your portal's properties and their settings.
+**Portal Properties:** This service has been disabled, if you enabled it earlier you can see here the past history for your portal's properties and their settings.

 **Details:** Displays general information about your @product@ installation, Java version, and hardware.